Account

 • Expenses paid or reimbursed by an employer or someone else.

 For an international adoption, the adoption must be finalized to be eligible for the adoption tax credit.
-While a failed U.S. adoption may qualify for the credit, failed international adoptions generally do not qualify for the credit.
+While a failed U.S. adoption may qualify for the credit, failed international adoptions generally do not qualify.

 When do I claim the adoption tax credit?

-Determining when to claim the adoption tax credit requires looking at when the qualified expenses were paid, whether the adoption is for a U.S. or foreign child, and when, if ever, the adoption was finalized.
+Determining when to claim the adoption tax credit requires assessing when the qualified expenses were paid, whether the adoption is for a U.S. or foreign child, and when, if ever, the adoption was finalized.

 If you are adopting a U.S. child, you generally claim the adoption tax credit in the year after you incur the qualified adoption expenses or the year the adoption is finalized, whichever comes first.
-For example, if you pay for a home study in 2024, but your adoption is not finalized until 2025, you can claim all of the adoption tax credit on your 2025 tax return.
-However, if you pay for a home study in 2024, but your adoption is not finalized until 2026, then you can typically claim the home study expenses on your 2025 tax return.
+For example, if you pay for a home study in 2024 but your adoption is not finalized until 2025, you can claim the full adoption tax credit on your 2025 tax return.
+However, if you pay for a home study in 2024 but your adoption is not finalized until 2026, you can typically claim the home study expenses on your 2025 tax return.
 You would then claim the qualified adoption expenses from 2025 and 2026 on your 2026 tax return.
-Note that in this scenario, the amount of credit claimed on your 2024 tax return would reduce the amount that you are eligible to claim in 2026.
+Note that in this scenario, the amount of credit claimed on your 2024 tax return would reduce the amount you are eligible to claim in 2026.

 An important detail to remember is that you can claim the adoption tax credit for a U.S. child even if the adoption fails and is not finalized.
 However, if your adoption is for a foreign child, you can only take the credit once the adoption has been finalized.

-If you have more questions about when or how to claim the adoption tax credit, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have more questions about when or how to claim the adoption tax credit, reach out to a Rocket Legal Pro for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.